 Where to Find Them

 So, because coconut trees grow all over the island, it probably comes as no surprise that you can buy them pretty much anywhere.
-Buy them from a farmer's market, buy them from a fruit stand - you can even buy them from some local guy that's selling them out of the back of his truck.
+Buy them from a farmers' market, buy them from a fruit stand - you can even buy them from some local that's selling them out of the back of a truck.
 They're a delightful way to cool down and a simple way to also support the sustainability of the island.